symunona/alaris/README.md

 Disclaimer from 2015
 --------------------
 ```
-Being spent now a couple of years in the industry: this is not a good code.
+Spending a couple of years in the industry: this is not a good code.
 It is more of a personal experiment of headless development, without any kind of plan.
 So unless this is exactly what you are looking for, please note: do not use this code.
 For your own sake.
+It is also my very first experiment with nodeJS.
 ```